Loading lesson…

 The big idea: a forty-year-old thought experiment still frames the deepest question in AI.
 Whatever we build, we are still unsure what, if anything, it is like to be it.

-What is the core idea behind "Searle's Chinese Room: Understanding Without Meaning?"?
+What is the main idea of "Searle's Chinese Room: Understanding Without Meaning?"?

-Which best describes the scope of "Searle's Chinese Room: Understanding Without Meaning?"?
+Which concept is most central to "Searle's Chinese Room: Understanding Without Meaning?"?